Updated on 2026-05-26 GMT+08:00

 VPC where a cluster resides

 VPC enables you to provision logically isolated, configurable, manageable virtual networks for cloud servers, cloud containers, and cloud databases.
-The VPC gives you complete control over your virtual network, allowing you to select your own IP address range, create subnets, configure security groups, and even assign EIPs and allocate bandwidth in your network, enabling secure and easy access to your business system.
+You can configure IP address ranges, subnets, security groups, and more in a VPC, and assign EIPs and bandwidth to build your service system.

 VPC CIDR Block